adscorp100/mdhomecarebuild/src/content/blog/ndis-price-guide.md

 ## Comprehensive Analysis of NDIS Price Guide 2024-25 & NDIS Pricing Guide: Detailed Insights for Participants and Providers

-### Background and Importance of the NDIS Price List
+### Background and Importance of the NDIS Price Guide

 The National Disability Insurance Scheme (NDIS) Price Guide is a cornerstone document for the scheme, providing a framework for pricing arrangements and price limits for supports and services.
-Effective from July 1, 2024, to June 30, 2025, the 2024-25 guide ensures transparency and consistency in financial dealings between participants, their families, carers, and providers.
-It is updated annually to reflect changes in the market, legislative adjustments, and to maintain the scheme's sustainability, making it essential for informed decision-making.
-For providers, understanding these figures is critical, and our [NDIS Provider Cost Guide](/blog/ndis-provider-cost-guide-2025) offers a deeper analysis of the associated operational costs.
+The 2025-26 guide, effective from July 1, 2025, represents the most significant pricing update in recent years with **3.95% increases** across core supports, ensuring transparency and consistency in financial dealings between participants, their families, carers, and providers.

-### Overview of the NDIS Pricing Guide 2024-25 Updates
+### Overview of the NDIS Price Guide 2025-26 Updates

-The latest NDIS Price Guide for 2024-25, released in July 2024, introduced several significant changes.
-A notable adjustment was a 3.19% increase in standard support prices, driven by factors such as wage increases and cost structures, as outlined in the [NDIS pricing updates](https://www.ndis.gov.au/providers/pricing-arrangements/pricing-updates).
-This update aligns with the Annual Pricing Review (APR), ensuring participants can access high-quality supports while maintaining affordability.
-Key modifications include:
+The latest NDIS Price Guide for 2025-26, released in July 2025, introduced several major changes.
+The most notable adjustment was a **3.95% increase** in standard support prices, the largest increase in recent years, driven by factors such as wage increases, superannuation changes (now 11.5%), and cost-of-living pressures, as outlined in the [NDIS pricing updates](https://www.ndis.gov.au/providers/pricing-arrangements/pricing-updates).

-- **Support Item Changes**: The guide added 23 Intensive and Complex Behaviour Support Items and removed 35 legacy items, streamlining the catalogue to better meet current needs.
-For instance, item 01_066_0115_1_1 moved from PACE Cat17 to PACE Cat1, reflecting updates in categorization, as noted in the [SupportAbility knowledge base](https://help.supportability.com.au/article/617-ndis-pricing-arrangements-and-price-limit-updates-2024-25).
-- **Price Adjustments**: Out of 178 support items, prices increased, with one notable decrease for item 07_102_0106_6_3 from $108.31 to $101.42.
-Five items were changed to a notional unit price of $1, and one item underwent a name change, enhancing clarity.
-- **Short-Notice Cancellation Rules**: The period for non-disability support worker-related supports was adjusted to 2 business days, better reflecting market norms and improving provider flexibility, as discussed in [NGO Training Centre updates](https://ngotrainingcentre.com/breaking-news-updates-to-the-ndis-price-guide-for-2024-2025/).

-These changes aim to enhance service delivery and participant outcomes, though providers may face challenges with increased costs without corresponding overhead adjustments for quality improvement and staff training.
+**Major Changes in 2025-26 Guide:**

+#### Travel Funding Cuts
+- **50% reduction** in travel funding for therapy providers
+- Significant impact on service delivery in rural and remote areas
+- Community concerns about reduced access to essential services
+- Providers reporting operational challenges with reduced travel support

+#### New Pricing Structure
+- **3.95% increase** across disability support worker categories
+- **Behaviour Support** rates increased by $10 to $232.99/hour
+- **Psychology rates standardized** at $223.99 across all states
+- **Nursing support** increases of 3.2%
+- **Physiotherapy** rates maintained at $183.99/hour (capped)

+#### Administrative Changes
+- **New "funding periods"** introduced in NDIS plans (effective May 19, 2025)
+- Updated short-notice cancellation rules
+- Streamlined support item categorization
+- Enhanced compliance requirements for providers

 ### NDIS Support Catalogue 2024 & NDIS Codes: Detailed Breakdown